 Ingredients

-- ½ teaspoon salt
+- ½ teaspoon salt [we used sea salt]

-- 30 grams granulated sugar or caster sugar
+- 30 grams granulated sugar [or caster sugar]

-- 2 tablespoon treacle or light molasses
+- 2 tablespoons treacle [or light molasses]

 Instructions

-- Line a baking tray with greaseproof paper, if necessary.
+- Line a baking tray with baking paper.

-- Sift the flour, baking powder, bicarbonate of soda, and ginger powder into a mixing bowl.
-Stir through the sugar and salt.225 grams plain flour, 2 teaspoon baking powder, ½ teaspoon bicarbonate of soda, ½ teaspoon salt, 30 grams granulated sugar, 1 teaspoon ground ginger
+- Sift the flour, baking powder, bicarbonate of soda, and ginger powder into a mixing bowl.225 grams plain flour, 2 teaspoons baking powder, ½ teaspoon bicarbonate of soda, 1 teaspoon ground ginger

 - Knead the dough lightly for a few seconds.
 If the dough is too sticky sprinkle in extra flour and if the dough is too dry smooth over extra milk with your fingers and work it in, until the dough is smoothish.